Driver in deadly Brownsville crash charged with manslaughter

 He said all the victims were males and several were Venezuelan immigrants.
 The driver has been identified as 34-year-old George Alvarez.

-Sauceda said Alvarez attempted to flee the scene but was stopped and held down be several witnesses who were on scene.
+Sauceda said Alvarez attempted to flee the scene but was stopped and held down by several witnesses who were on scene.

 Sauceda said Alvarez is a Brownsville resident with an extensive criminal history.
 He has been charged with eight counts of manslaughter and 10 counts of aggravated assault with a deadly weapon.
 A toxicology report is still pending.